Set up a data destination to export data from Singular automatically to a Redshift database.

 GRANT CREATE ON DATABASE "<enter database name here>" TO "singular"; GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO singular; GRANT SELECT ON ALL TABLES IN SCHEMA pg_catalog TO singular;

-- The first permission allows us to create new schemas on the provided database.
-It will not allow Singular to read or make any changes to other schemas / tables in the database.
+- The first permission allows Singular to create new schemas in the provided database.
+It does not allow Singular to read or change other schemas or tables in the database.

-- The second and third permissions allow us to verify the structure of the tables Singular will update.
+- The second and third permissions allow Singular to verify the structure of the tables that Singular will update.

-In many cases, a Redshift instance may only be accessible from certain IPs as defined in the associated Amazon Security Group.
-If you are using a Security Group and only allow certain IPs to connect to your Redshift instance, you will need to add Singular’s servers to the whitelisted IPs in your security group:
+If you are using a Security Group and only allow certain IPs to connect to your Redshift instance, you need to add Singular’s servers to the whitelisted IPs in your security group:

-Go to your redshift clusters list and click on the cluster you want us to use:
+Go to your Redshift clusters list and select the cluster you want us to use.

-In the cluster settings, edit the VPC security group:
+In the cluster settings, select the VPC security group you want to edit: